thecodingmachine/kickoff-docker-php/README.md

 ### SSL support

-Open your `.env` file in your favorite editor, set the variable `NGINX_ENABLE_SSL=1` and run `make kickoff`.
+Open your `.env` file in your favorite editor, set the variable `REVERSE_PROXY_ENABLE_SSL=1` and run `make kickoff`.

-It will enable SSL on the NGINX container.
-Make sure that you have defined the correct path to your certifications in `NGINX_CERTS_PATH`!
+It will enable SSL on the reverse proxy container.
+Make sure that you have defined the correct path to your certifications in `REVERSE_PROXY_CERTS_PATH`!

 You will find more information on how to make SSL work here: https://github.com/jwilder/nginx-proxy#ssl-support